brokechubb/Jakey/SETUP.md

-# JakeySelfBot Setup Guide
+# Jakey Setup Guide

-This guide will help you set up JakeySelfBot for your own use with your own API keys and configuration.
+This guide will help you set up Jakey for your own use with your own API keys and configuration.

 ## Prerequisites